 This distiller works pretty fast and destroys most chemical toxins.
 It has two chambers, one that collects clean water while the other stores the toxins.
 You can easily clean out the boiling chamber and use the clean water left behind.

 - Takes up less counter space than traditional countertop filters

 - More long-term affordability since you don’t have to buy AC cartridges

 - 1 year warranty

 - Doesn’t filter out all contaminants like active carbon or reverse osmosis filters

-We like that the Apex countertop purifier can remove almost 99% of all the chemicals and contaminants in drinking water.
-It’s been certified to remove fluoride, parasites, bacteria, chlorine, arsenic, and a number of other harmful minerals and hard metals like lead.
+We like that the Apex countertop purifier can remove harmful chemicals and contaminants in drinking water.
+It’s been certified to remove bacteria, heavy metals, odors, and a number of other contaminants found in tap water.
 You can also add minerals to make it more alkaline if you like your water to be a certain pH.